-Non medical in-home care usually refers to in-home assistance (homemaker services) with what is generally referred to as “activities of daily living”—including bathing, dressing, light housekeeping, cooking meals, using the restroom, transferring from a bed to a wheelchair or other moves; management of medication, transportation, accompanying on walks and companionship.
+Non medical in-home care usually refers to in-home assistance to assist with “activities of daily living”—including bathing, dressing, light housekeeping, cooking meals, using the restroom, transferring from a bed to a wheelchair or other moves; management of medication, transportation, accompanying on walks and companionship.

 Some agencies and professionals offer both types of services, and there may be some instances where a single person might provide both medical care in the home and assistance with daily activities.
 However, Medicare does not cover non-medical in-home care, even when it is provided by the same agency or the same individual who provides the home health care.